robinrendle/robinrendle.com/_posts/2021-03-23-every-website-is-a-gift.md

 ![A text adventure game inspired by Animal Crossing](uploads/cleanshot-2021-03-22-at-21.33.45-2x.png)

 Finally, for another close friend’s birthday I made a website that mimics a thread of texts sent to her from Jeff Goldblum.
 Jeff introduces himself and then introduces each of her friends in turn to wish her happy birthday.
-This was fun to write because I got to write in Jeff’s peculiar cadence but also got to imagine what my pal would reply in kind:
+This was fun because I got to write in Jeff’s peculiar cadence but also got to imagine what my pal would reply in kind:

 ![An example of the website](uploads/cleanshot-2021-03-22-at-21.37.49-2x.png)

-Websites can be serious things; we can turn them into great wells for us to cast our anxieties into, or stress balls for us to relieve the pressure of our lives.
+So websites can be serious things; we can turn them into great wells for us to cast our anxieties into, or stress balls for us to relieve the pressure of our lives.
 But a website can also be a delicately wrapped bundle of words and colors, with the express purpose only to make someone you love smile.

 We should remember that every website is a gift.